cipollino-studio/alisa/README.md

 }
 ```

 To demonstrate how to fully use the `TreeObj` system, let's also implement `TextBox`s.
 In the tree, `TextBox`s would be owned by `Slide`s.
-First the struct definition and the `Object` implementation:
+First, the struct definition and the `Object` implementation:

 ```rust
 #[derive(alisa::Serializable, Clone)]